mikemag/MonkeyCAM/docs/Configuration_Guide.md

 "reference stance width": `number`

 The width, in centimeters, between the center insert group in each pack.
-By default, these groups are centered at the waist of the board.
+By default, these groups are centered at the waist of the board, i.e., the center of the effective edge.

 #### Stance Setback